refinery-platform/refinery-platform/docs/tutorial.md

 1. Return to the Launch Pad and click on the newly uploaded data set (Expand data set preview).
 The Data Set Browser will display a summary of the data set

 ## 4. Exploring Contents of the Data Set in the File Browser
-1. Click View content in File Browser to view the individual files belonging to the data set:
+1. Click _View Content_ in File Browser to view the individual files belonging to the data set:
   - Files can be filtered based on attributes using the Attribute Filter in the left-hand panel
   - Files can also be sorted according to attributes (both ascending and descending) by clicking the attribute names (i.e. column headers)

+> __Direct Access of Dataset Content__: The file browser can be launched directly from the data set browser by clicking on the table icon to the right of the dataset name and summary.
+It is not required to open the preview first.

 ## 5. Launching Analyses
 1. From the File Browser, select the files that will serve as input for the desired workflow